 This delicious Moscow Mule with Rum is a Caribbean twist on the classic Moscow Mule recipe.
-And once you try it, you may never go back to a traditional Mule again!
+Once you try it, you may never go back to a traditional Mule again!
+With ginger beer and fresh lime, this citrusy Caribbean Mule recipe gets a kick from spiced rum for a refreshing drink with a difference.

-With ginger beer and fresh lime, this citrusy Rum Mule gets a kick from spiced rum.
-It’s one of my favorite Moscow Mule recipes to make all year long!
+This amazing Caribbean Mule is one of my favorite Moscow Mule recipes to make all year long!

 Served in a copper mug, this quick and easy cocktail is full of flavors that will remind you of your last beach vacation.